RCA (trademark)

-RCA is an American multinational trademark brand owned by Talisman Brands, Inc. which is used on products made by that company as well as Sony Music Entertainment, Voxx International and ON Corporation.
-'RCA' is an abbreviation for the Radio Corporation of America, founded in 1919.
+RCA is an American multinational trademark brand owned by Talisman Brands, Inc. (d/b/a Established Incorporated, stylized as established.inc). which is used on products made by that company as well as Sony Music Entertainment, Voxx International and ON Corporation.
+RCA is an abbreviation for the Radio Corporation of America, founded in 1919.
 The company became known as the RCA Corporation in 1969.
-RCA was purchased by General Electric in 1986 and its various divisions and assets were then liquidated.
+In late 1986, RCA was purchased by General Electric and over the next few years, GE sold or liquidated most of the corporation's various divisions and assets.

 Current users

-At present, the RCA trademark is owned by Talisman Brand, Inc. d/b/a Established. since 2022, Though it generally no longer uses the brand directly, Talisman Brand, Inc. d/b/a Established. licenses the RCA trademark to other companies for use on various products along 10 different product lines:
+At present, the RCA trademark is owned by Talisman Brands, Inc. (d/b/a Established.) since 2022, Though it generally no longer uses the brand directly, Talisman Brands licenses the RCA trademark to other companies for use on various products along 10 different product lines: